Are you on the hunt for the most effective learning tools to conquer Spanish?

 Pay attention to your learning style and cater to it.

-For example, if you’re an auditory chap, why not get on FluentU and look for concert recordings and music videos?
+For example, if you’re an auditory chap, look for concert recordings and music videos.
 If you feel like it, you can even sing along.
 This kind of content is perfect for auditory peeps who learn best when there’s a beat, a rhythm and a melody to sing or tap to.

-Coincidentally, FluentU’s videos also cater to visual learners who appreciate the stimulation from colors and moving forms.
+If you’re a visual learner, hunt down some visual aids to give you a proper picture of the language.
+You can also watch videos featuring the language in action (literally).
+Videos are great for those who appreciate the stimulation from colors and moving forms.
 Even the context of body language can greatly assist your understanding of a native Spanish speaker talking about his hobbies.
-But this site doesn’t just stop at collecting and curating authentic Spanish videos.

 2. You Ace the Quizzes and Drills